beniaminogreen/zoomerjoin/paper.md

 ## Other Functionalities

-The flagship feature of `zoomerjoin` is its fast, dplyr-style joins, but it also implements two other algorithms improved by locality-sensitive
-hashing: a fuzzy-string grouping function which is backed by locality-sensitive hashing, and an implementation the probabilistic record-linkage algorithm for the Fellegi-Sunter model [@Fellegi_1969] developed by @Enamorado_2018.
+The flagship feature of `zoomerjoin` is its fast, dplyr-style joins, but it also implements two other algorithms improved by locality-sensitive hashing: a fuzzy-string grouping function which is backed by locality-sensitive hashing, and an implementation of the probabilistic record-linkage algorithm  based on the Fellegi-Sunter model [@Fellegi_1969] developed by @Enamorado_2018.

 The fuzzy-string-grouping algorithm provides a principled way to correct misspellings in administrative datasets by combining similar pairs of strings